Larger Greedy Sums for Reverse Partially Greedy Bases: Introduction

-Here we use ``of type II" to not confuse ourselves with ($\lambda$, RPG) bases in \cite[Definition 6.1]{C1}.
-A basis is ($\lambda$, RPG) of type I if we enlarge the size of greedy sums in \eqref{e12} from $m$ to $\lceil\lambda m\rceil$.
-For all $\lambda\geqslant 1$, the ($\lambda$, RPG) property in \cite[Definition 6.1]{C1} is equivalent to RPG property (see \cite[Theorem 6.4]{C1}).
-We shall show that this is not the case for the ($\lambda$, RPGII) property.
+Here we use ``of type 2" to not confuse ourselves with $\lambda$-RPG bases in \cite[Definition 5.5]{C1}, which defines a basis to be $\lambda$-RPG if it satisfies \eqref{e12} with enlarged greedy sums from $m$ to $\lceil\lambda m\rceil$.
+For all $\lambda\geqslant 1$, the $\lambda$-RPG property in \cite[Definition 5.5]{C1} is equivalent to RPG property (see \cite[Theorem 5.8]{C1}).
+We shall show that this is not the case for the $\lambda$-RPG2 property.